followmyutopia/devextreme-documentation/concepts/30 Data Layer/51 Data Source Examples/2 OData/5 Invoking Service Operations.md

 In addition to entites, OData services may expose service operations.
 The [ODataContext](/Documentation/ApiReference/Data_Layer/ODataContext/) class supports this capability.
-For the information on service operations, refer to the [OData documentation](http://www.odata.org/documentation).
+For the information on service operations, refer to the <a href="http://www.odata.org/documentation" target="_blank">OData documentation</a>.

 To invoke an operation which does not return any value, use the [invoke()](/Documentation/ApiReference/Data_Layer/ODataContext/Methods/#invokeoperationName_params_httpMethod) method.